 While online shopping offers many conveniences, those conveniences come with plenty of annoyances.
-Companies that let customers buy products or services through their e-commerce websites need to know what annoys shoppers and address as many of them as possible.
+Companies that let customers buy products or services through their e-commerce merchant services websites need to know what annoys shoppers and address as many of them as possible.

 Whether you have a high-risk merchant account or a traditional arrangement with a credit card processor, you can increase sales by making the online shopping experience more pleasant for your customers.
 Learn more about these common irritations and how you can fix frustration-inducing issues on your website.